lumilio/Jungle-didakoo.com-README.md/README.md

 &ensp;

-Every day at 20:00pm to 21:00pm in New York time zone the Jungle game is free to play (Jungle pass is temporarily not required to play) even "no wallet" players can access all game modes.
+Every day at 20:00pm to 21:00pm in New York time zone the game is free to play (Jungle pass is temporarily not required to play) even "no wallet" players can access all game modes.
 Check the table to find your country free to play hour :

 &ensp;